schoenbergerb/noscrape/README.md

 So please beware of using this technology on relevant content for indexed pages!
 <br />
 <br />
-Doing the whole obfuscation stuff tooks time (something about 50-60ms).<br>
+Doing the whole obfuscation stuff tooks time (something around 50-60ms on my machine 😉).<br>
 This should not be problem with prerendered pages.
 For API-Requests, one sould consider putting obfuscation logic into a cronjob like task and use them multiple times instead of calculate everything again for every request.
 <br />
 <br />